kayere-zz/Finance-Tracker/README.md

 ## Technologies used
 * The application uses the following technologies :

-1. HTML : It is used to create the web pages and styles using css.
+1. HTML : It is used to create the web pages and stylind done in css.

 2. [MDB ](https://mdbootstrap.com/) : We use the Material design bootstrap library to make the webpages more appealing.